-- 32.1.
+- 24.1.
 The academy expects the same standards of behaviour online as offline: everyone should be treated with kindness, respect and dignity.
-Inappropriate online behaviour including bullying, the use of inappropriate language, the soliciting and sharing of nude or semi-nude images and videos and sexual harassment will be addressed in accordance with the same principles as offline behaviour. - 32.2.
+Inappropriate online behaviour including bullying, the use of inappropriate language, the soliciting and sharing of nude or semi-nude images and videos and sexual harassment will be addressed in accordance with the same principles as offline behaviour. - 24.2.
 When an incident involves nude or semi-nude images and/or videos, staff should refer the incident to the DSL (or deputy).

-33. Malicious allegations
+25. Malicious allegations

-- 33.1.
-Where a child makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the academy will consider whether to discipline the child in accordance with this policy. - 33.2.
-Where a child makes an allegation of sexual violence or sexual harassment against another child and that allegation is shown to have been deliberately invented or malicious, the academy will consider whether to discipline the child in accordance with this policy. - 33.3.
+- 25.1.
+Where a child makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the academy will consider whether to discipline the child in accordance with this policy. - 25.2.
+Where a child makes an allegation of sexual violence or sexual harassment against another child and that allegation is shown to have been deliberately invented or malicious, the academy will consider whether to discipline the child in accordance with this policy. - 25.3.
 In all cases where an allegation is determined to be unsubstantiated, unfounded, false or malicious, the academy (in collaboration with the local authority designated officer (LADO) and OAT's safeguarding team, where relevant) will consider whether the child who made the allegation is in need of help.
-If so, a referral to children's social care may be appropriate. - 33.4.
-The academy will also consider the pastoral needs of staff and children accused of misconduct. - 33.5.
+If so, a referral to children's social care may be appropriate. - 25.4.
+The academy will also consider the pastoral needs of staff and children accused of misconduct. - 25.5.
 Further guidance on responding to allegations of abuse against staff can be found in here

-34. Mobile phones
+26. Mobile phones

-- 34.1.
-At Ormiston Denes Academy we follow 'Never Seen Never Heard' with regards to mobile phones. - 34.2.
+- 26.1.
+At Ormiston Denes Academy we follow "never seen, never heard" with regards to the use of mobile phones.
 Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-For that reason, all mobile phones must be kept in children's bags at all times switched off during the academy day.
-Failure to comply will result in a 15 minute detention (first offence), a 30 minute detention (second offence and thereby after) and parental pick up (third offence and thereby after). - 34.3.
-In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 34.4.
+For that reason, all mobile phones must always be kept in children's bags during the academy day.
+Failure to comply will result in confiscation. - 26.2.
+In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 26.3.
 All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.

-35. Transition
+27. Transition

-35.1.
+27.1.
 Inducting incoming children

-35.1.1.
-The academy will support incoming children to meet behaviour standards by providing an age-appropriate induction process to familiarise them with the behaviour policy and the wider school culture.
+27.1.1.
+The academy will support incoming children to meet behaviour standards by providing an ageappropriate induction process to familiarise them with the behaviour policy and the wider school culture.
 This will include any children who start at the academy mid-year.

-35.2.
+27.2.
 Preparing outgoing children for transition

-- 35.2.1.
-To ensure a smooth transition to the next year, children will have transition sessions with their new teacher(s) in July and key pastoral staff members will hold transition meetings with feeder schools. - 35.2.2.
+- 27.2.1.
+To ensure a smooth transition to the next year, children will have transition sessions with their new teachers in July and key pastoral staff members will hold transition meetings with feeder schools. - 27.2.2.
 To ensure behaviour is continually monitored and the right support is in place, information related to the behaviour issues of any child will be transferred to relevant staff at the start of the term or year.

-36. Staff induction, development and support
+28. Staff induction, development and support

-- 36.1.
+- 28.1.
 As part of their induction process, staff at Ormiston Denes Academy are provided with training on managing behaviour, including training on:

 - The Equalities Act and preventing disability discrimination

-- Harmful Sexualized Behaviours
+- Harmful Sexualised Behaviours

 - Trauma informed practice

 - De-escalation techniques

 - Zones of Regulation

 - Restorative communication

 - The use of restraint/Team Teach

 - How child protection, safeguarding, SEND and mental health needs impact behaviour

-- 36.2.
+- 28.2.
 Behaviour management will also form part of continuing professional development.